 And what better way to round off Saturday than back in the main hall of Finchcocks with the rest of the group, a glass of wine and a piano recital?
 Most of our tutors happily share their talent with the group in an informal concert before dinner, allowing guests and their partners to sit back, relax and be inspired!

-Room supplements for non-playing guests are £300 for a weekend course and £550 for a 5 day course.
-This covers accommodation in the grade II listed Coach House and all food and wine during your stay.
+Room supplements for non-playing guests are £350 for a weekend course and £750 for a 5 day course.
+This covers accommodation in the grade I listed Manor House , tutor evening recital/ talks and all food and wine during your stay.